iivs/viasmsgroup-intervija/README.md

 - type the virtual wallet address (copy it from you list of wallets);
 - if you wish to transfer money to another user wallet, you can do that too;
 - virtual wallet address has to exist in the system;
 - if everything was successful, you will be navigated back to you transaction list and you will see a table with transactions;
 - now you have money in virtual wallet, you can now transfer money to another wallet or a credit card;
 - to do so press "+ Add transaction" again;
 - on the left side choose "From: Wallet" and select a wallet;
 - you will see the wallet address and balance on the right side;
 - on the right side you can choose to transfer money to another wallet or a credit card;
 - if you choose a wallet, make sure the address exists.
 It can be your own, but not the same one;
 - if you choose a credit card, type a fake the card holder name and a fake card number.
 Make sure you follow the card syntax 4x4 digit number;
 - if you wish to cancel a transaction press "Cancel" and you will be navigated back to transaction list view.

 ### Browsing transactions
 - Navigate to "Transactions" in the top navigation bar;
 - once you have made enough transactions, you can see some data in the transaction table;
 - by default you will see all incoming and outgoing transactions from all wallets;
 - you can narrow down the results by selecting a specific wallet or displaying only incoming or only outgoing transactions;
 - at the end of the table you will see the totals of your transactions;
 - transactions made from and to credit cards are masked with asterisks.
 Only the last 4 digits are visible.

 ### Marking transactions as fraudulent
 - Navigate to "Transactions" in the top navigation bar;
 - if you have an suspicious incoming or outgoing transaction, you can mark it was fraudulent by pressing "Fraudulent" button in the transaction list view;
 - if this transaction was from another virtual wallet, this action will be visible visible to sender as well.
 The sender will too see that his transaction was marked as fraudulent;
 - if you change your mind, you can undo this by pressing the button again.

 ### Deleting transactions
 - Navigate to "Transactions" in the top navigation bar;
 - to delete a transaction press "Delete" in the list view;
 - the transaction will be deleted but only for you;
 - if this transaction was from a wallet to another wallet, the receiver will still see this transaction until he/she deletes this transaction from his/her list.

 #
 ## Missing features, future improvements, known issues etc.
 - Transactions should not be deletable, they should be archived.
 Deleting transactions simply messes up the whole balance and total count;
 - MethodNotAllowedHttpException is not handled well.
 Probably because the project is in development mode.
 For example using GET request to http://localhost:8000/logout that allows only POST should show a 404 error page or maybe redirect to home page if possible.
 - users cannot edit profiles, change e-mails and delete profiles or even change password.
 For the purposes of this task, decided to create only registration and authentication using custom controller.
 Otherwise I would've used [Laravel Breeze](https://github.com/laravel/breeze), but I didn't want to componentize every view, layout and button etc. I could use partitially components and partitially just blades, but that would've been incosistent.
 - add a fancy landing page, show e-mail and password logins on top corner, use maybe even log in via ajax.
 Many things to improve here;
 - would be be nice to add a "remember me".
 Currently there is no cookie stored;
 - would be nice to see all history from certain periods.
 Like a table or graph view;
 - Istead of making transactions instant, they should be confirmed first;
 - add a lot more JS to edit wallets and make transactions smooth and seamless;
 - allow user to sort wallets A-Z or Z-A. Add a filter for dates and other fields.
 For example view transactions of the past month;
 - add checkboxes in list view to delete multiple transactions or wallets;
 - get column length from DB and put it in the maxlength input field instead of hardcoding them with numbers 255;
 - instead of multiple forms, try to make one `<form>` and change the action depening on what button is pressed;
 - single Wallet view does not have transactions table binded.
-It could have an ajax call to transactions controller and return a json.
+It could have an ajax call to transactions controller and return a JSON.
 Same call could be executed in transactions view as well;
 - after transaction is made, user is redirected back to the wallet selected before.
 Now it just redirects back to all wallet transactions
 - would be nice to have an option to choose destination one of user's wallets, instead of typing an address manually;
 - `<select>` buttons don't have a style for now.
 Actually all design could be improved;
 - add DB transactions if something goes wrong like deleting a wallet and transactions are stuck, the procedure could be rolled back;
 - transaction table seeder doesn't create two records in DB one for each user if transactions are from wallet to wallet.
 Resulting in inprecise data;
-- no feature or unit tests for now.
+- feature tests are iffy and they cannot access certain error responses.
+Tests are incomplete and are probably written incorrectl,y and a lot are missing.